“I hope that he does, but I doubt that he will.”

 Romans 10:17 says “So then faith cometh by hearing, and hearing by the word of God.”

-This past summer, I taught a class for our Vacation Bible School.
-This was one of the verses we learned, so one of the days I had to illustrate the verse.
-I started by putting a blindfold on one of the children, then put some headphones on him, then hooked the headphones to my phone and played music.
+A couple summers ago, I taught a class for our Vacation Bible School.
+This was one of the verses we learned.
+I had to illustrate the verse to help the children understand it better, but it’s a practical application that anyone can get.
+I started by putting a blindfold on one of the children, then put some headphones on him, then hooked the headphones to my phone and played music through it.
 He could not hear or see me.
-I then began to give him instruction.
+I then began to give him instruction and direction…where to go and how best to get there.
 Of course, not knowing that I was saying anything to him, he just stood there.
 I told the children that this was the way we will live our lives, unless we take off our blinders, believe in God, then listen to His word.
 The Bible is written to us as an instruction book and as a love letter.
 I believe our faith is increased by us reading the Bible.
 God has given us so many promises in His Word.
 Reminding ourselves of those and remembering that He is perfect, will begin to push out any doubt and leave room for complete faith.

 “Doubt your doubts, before you doubt your faith.” - Unknown